wsib1234/hello-world/README.md

 # hello-world
-this is my first repository
+this is my first repoo

 This changes is done in readme-edits branch
 I like automation testing using various automation tools